 After prolonged abuse, cocaine can cause a number of severe symptoms and long-term effects that will negatively impact the user’s life.
 If an addiction develops, the brain of an addict starts to change and the natural reward system becomes less sensitive to natural reinforces.
 As the drug use continues, the risk for adverse psychological or physiological effects increases.
 Additionally, there are a number of health problems that will occur such as loss of sense of smell, increased risk for HIV or other blood borne diseases, increased blood pressure, and abdominal issues.
 In more severe cases it can cause heart attacks, strokes, seizures, and death.
 Addicts can lose their job, home, friends, and family.

-An inpatient treatment program is a great place to start working on your recovery from cocaine addiction.
+An inpatient treatment center is a great place to start working on your recovery from cocaine addiction.
 Professional mental health and substance abuse experts are there to help you begin your journey and educate you about what is to be expect further down the road.
-An addiction program is the ideal place for rehab because it allows you to escape the stressors associated with daily life and avoid triggers that may cause you to use.
-Individual therapy, group sessions, family therapy, and experiential programs are all designed to help patients learn healthier coping and life skills so that they can get their lives back.
+An addiction treatment center is the ideal place for rehab because it allows you to escape the stressors associated with daily life and avoid triggers that may cause you to use.
+Individual therapy, group sessions, family therapy, and experiential treatment are all designed to help patients learn healthier coping and life skills so that they can get their lives back.

-Cedar Crest Hospital has been helping people successfully recover from substance addiction and mental illness for over 25 years.
+Cedar Crest, a cocaine addiction treatment center in Belton, has been helping people successfully recover from substance addiction and mental illness for over 30 years.
 Our wonderful staff has the experience and knowledge to help all children, teens, adults, older adults, and military personnel.
 Our serene campus is the perfect place for an individuals to begin their recovery journey.
-At Cedar Crest our main goal is to help all patients reach their maximum potential, allowing them to once again be fully functioning members of society.
+At our cocaine abuse treatment center our main goal is to help all patients reach their maximum potential, allowing them to once again be fully functioning members of society.
 We focus on individual strengths, making sure to build people up so that they can once again be happy and successful in life.

-The treatment approach at Cedar Crest teaches our patients that in order to grow as an individual, treatment must include developing healthy expression of emotions, community involvement, teamwork, openness to alternative viewpoints, and accountability for one’s own actions.
+The treatment approach at our cocaine addiction treatment center teaches our patients that in order to grow as an individual, treatment must include developing healthy expression of emotions, community involvement, teamwork, openness to alternative viewpoints, and accountability for one’s own actions.
 Upon arrival, you will meet with one of our intake counselors who will assess your current needs and answer any questions you may have.
 Once an assessment has been completed, we will be able to determine your exact needs and what your treatment plan should include.

-Individual therapy can help you unearth the reasons behind your addiction and what may have caused you to start using in the first place.
+Individual therapy at our treatment center can help you unearth the reasons behind your addiction and what may have caused you to start using in the first place.
 Additionally, by addressing the negative ways in which you view the world you can learn to make healthier choices and engage in better behaviors.
 We will also take the time to work through identifying potential triggers to help prevent relapse.